$f$-Diophantine sets over finite fields via quasi-random hypergraphs from multivariate polynomials: Introduction

 \end{theorem}

 We remark that Shparlinski~\cite{Shparlinski23} showed that the error term in \cref{thm:asymp} can be improved to $O_m(q^{m-1})$ when $k=2$ and $f(x_1,x_2)=x_1x_2+r$ for $r\in \F_q^*$.
-However, his method seems to rely on the structure of the polynomial $x_1x_2+r$ and does not seem to extend to general polynomials.
+In addition, very recently, Gu \cite{Gu26} extended Shparlinski's method to polynomials in several variables of the form $f(x_1,x_2,\ldots, x_k)=x_1x_2\cdots x_k+r$, obtaining the same error term.
+We also note that the main result of \cite{Gu26} establishes a special case of \cref{thm:asymp}, namely for admissible polynomials of the form $g(x_1x_2\cdots x_k)$, where $g$ is a univariate polynomial.
+Gu further remarked that his method does not appear to extend to general admissible polynomials.

 It is well-known that a random $k$-graph $G_k(n, 1/2)$ has clique number, the number of vertices of the largest induced complete subgraph of $G_k(n, 1/2)$, of the order $(\log n)^{1/(k-1)}$ almost surely.
 In view of \cref{thm:main}, whenever $f \in \F_q[x_1,x_2,\ldots, x_k]$ is admissible with degree $d$, since the set of squares in $\F_q$ ``behaves like" a random subset of $\F_q$ with density $1/2$, one expects that $\omega(Y_{f,q})$, the clique number of $Y_{f,q}$, equivalently, the largest size of $f$-Diophantine sets over $\F_q$, to be at least $c_{d,k}(\log q)^{1/(k-1)}$, where $c_{d,k}$ is a positive constant depending only on $d$ and $k$.
 When $k=2$, this heuristic has been confirmed in \cite[Theorem 1.4 and Theorem 1.6]{KYY24b} by introducing a quantitative way to measure the quasi-randomness for graphs.
 However, studying cliques in hypergraphs is usually much harder compared to that in graphs, and it seems challenging to extend the method in \cite{KYY24b} to hypergraphs.